bunnylin/supersakura/README.md

     supersakura-con

-The tools and engine print their log output into files: saku.log, recomp.log, and decomp.log.
+The tools and engine print their log output into files: `saku.log`, `recomp.log`, and `decomp.log`.
 By default, these are put in the program's working directory.
 If the working directory is write-protected, then the logs are saved under your profile directory.

 You can add -h to any executable's commandline to see what other commandline options are available.